RobotPsychologist/bg_control/README.md

 [Check out our FAQs](https://github.com/RobotPsychologist/bg_control/wiki/Frequently-Asked-Questions)!

 Gluroo aims to simplify diabetes management by streamlining the tracking of fitness, nutrition, and insulin use for People with Diabetes (PWD).
-This project focuses on improving short-term prandial (during meal-time) and postprandial blood glucose level outcomes for people with Type 1 Diabetes (T1D), a complex disease that affects nearly 10 million people worldwide.
+This project focuses on improving short-term prandial (during meal-time) and postprandial blood glucose level outcomes for people with Type 1 Diabetes (T1D).
+This complex disease affects nearly 10 million people worldwide.
 We aim to leverage semi-supervised learning to identify unlabelled meals in time-series blood glucose data, develop meal-scoring functions, and explore causal machine-learning techniques to suggest optimal treatments for user profiles.
-Our goal is to provide actionable insights to PWD and their care practitioners, enhancing health outcomes and quality of life.
+We aim to provide actionable insights to PWDs and their care practitioners, enhancing health outcomes and quality of life.

 ## Project Goals